stephenslab/ipynb-website/README.md

 ## Tips for adapting this framework for your project

-+ You can add option `-J` to the command if you want to control the number of parallel processes that generate the notebook.
-For example `-J 8` uses 8 processes.
++ You can add option `-j` to the command if you want to control the number of parallel processes that generate the notebook.
+For example `-j 8` uses 8 processes.

 + The `include_dir` setting in `config.yml` specifies the project
   subdirectories containing Jupyter notebooks to render into